 The Application Requirements, as described below, are meant to provide information about an applicant’s interests, goals, previous experiences, and strengths.
 Each requirement will be reviewed as part of the complete application package by SUCCEED faculty.

-Deadlines: The priority application deadline is January 15th of the same year for Fall semester admission.
+Deadlines: The priority application deadline is December 15th of the previous year for Fall semester admission for consideration of fellowships and assistantships.
 The Graduate Program Committee will continue to review and consider applications after this deadline.

 Please note, for international students, additional time is required to process visa applications.
 Therefore, although the committee will review applications after January 15th, the committee cannot guarantee an international student, if admitted, will be able to enroll the following fall semester due to the necessary visa processing time.

 - A one to two-page, single-spaced Statement of Purpose that describes your professional goals, how the program would help you achieve those goals, and what experiences have prepared you to pursue a doctoral degree in Engineering and Computing Education.

 - A copy of your transcripts from the institutions where you pursued a Bachelor’s degree and, if relevant, a Master’s degree.

 - International students whose native language is not English must submit TOEFL or IELTS scores OR Duolingo (NOTE: Duolingo will be accepted for Spring 2022 and Fall 2022 applicants.
 (Note: a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 3 overall on the IELTS.
 The University Graduate School has a list of countries that are exempt from this requirement.)

 - A copy of your resume or CV.

 - We also recommend reaching out to at least one SUCCEED faculty member prior to applying to learn more about the program.